 First, let’s not be too hard on ourselves.
 Mobile visitors might just be fickle people.
 Rocket Fuel says that it’s common for sites to see mobile bounce rates 10-20% higher than their desktop counterparts.
 That said, it’s critical to optimize for mobile since your chances of losing them are that much higher.

-RUM provides a clear comparison of performance of desktop versus Mobile, and a lot of the same tips you used for desktop apply to mobile.
+RUM provides a clear comparison of website performance of desktop versus Mobile, and a lot of the same tips you used for desktop apply to mobile.
 Prioritizing what loads where, using assets that are lighter on bandwidth, and generally optimizing your code are all best practices.

 RUM Use Case 3: New Feature Deployment

 This use case is why you should already have RUM running on your website.

 How do you know which change from the past 6 months most impacted the end user experience?

 How do you know which of your new features gets the most use, and whether the user actually likes the experience?

 If you don’t have a straight answer to these questions, enable RUM with URL paths now.

 Here’s a simple latency audit that will prove RUM’s value: